 At MCS students develop the qualities of perseverance, self-efficacy and a work ethic through a rigorous academic program, community service and independent learning.
 The Montessori methodology encourages collaboration and team work to develop critical thinking, problem-solving and interpersonal skills.
 Students are provided many opportunities for choice and creativity, enhancing student ownership of their learning.
 During their three year cycle in each classroom, students hone leadership and interpersonal skills.

 Integrated into the curriculum are field trips into the community for authentic experiences, extended trips lasting three days for students in the Upper Elementary and Middle School, and community service projects of the students’ choice.
 MCS offers Algebra I for advanced math students and the opportunity for eighth grade students to take courses for credit at West Ashley High School.
-After school activities include Chess Club and Guitar Club.
+After school activities include Running Club, Volleyball, and Baseball.

 Keys to the success of students in a Montessori environment are intrinsic motivation and self-direction.
 Through the use of work plans and independent work time during the school day, the students practice time-management and practical skills related to life and career success – work completion, cooperation, conflict mediation, focus and self-regulation.